neu-vi/SportsSloMo/README.md

 ## VideoFrameInterpolation

-We provide intructions and code for conducting Video Frame Interpolation on our SportsSloMo dataset using the baseline [EBME](https://github.com/srcn-ivl/EBME) as example.
+We provide instructions and code for conducting Video Frame Interpolation on our SportsSloMo dataset using the baseline [EBME](https://github.com/srcn-ivl/EBME) as an example.

 ```
 cd SportsSloMo_EBME